Woolrich: History

 In 2007, the company's long-time president and CEO, Roswell Brayton, Jr., died after collapsing at the Woolrich headquarters.
 He was a sixth generation member of the Rich family and joined the company in 1977 and became president in 1996 and CEO the next year.
 The former president, Nick Brayton, and vice president Joshua Rich, represented the seventh and eighth generations of the Rich family to serve in the management of the company.

 In January 2013, John Ranelli was named president and CEO of Central Garden & Pet Company and retained his "non-executive" chairman of the board title at Woolrich.
 In May, the company announced they had plans to move more of their workforce to the United States.

 In September 2013, Woolrich partnered with Portland Product Werks (PPW) to manufacture shoes, a new line for Woolrich.
 PPW is led by Sean Beers, a former employee of Columbia Sportwear, a Woolrich competitor.
 They debuted the Woolrich footwear line at the Salt Lake City Outdoor Retailer Winter Market in January 2014, Las Vegas in February and in Fall 2014 in New York.

 In 2014, Woolrich collaborated with Dogfish Head Brewery by releasing the limited edition Pennsylvania Tuxedo, a spruce-enhanced pale ale.
 In 2015, the company celebrated and achieved its 185-year anniversary with an art gallery show at its store in New York.

 In 2016, Italian company W.P.
 Lavori, which had previously licensed the Woolrich name for the European market as John Rich & Bros., agreed to acquire a majority stake in the company.
 The move consolidated the European licensing operations with the company in the U.S., forming Woolrich International.
 Goldwin Inc., a Japanese company, also acquired a portion of the newly created company.

 In September 2018, the company announced it would permanently close its last plant in the United States, in Woolrich, Pennsylvania.
 It was also announced that the majority stake of W.P.
 Lavori was being sold to L-GAM Advisors, a private equity firm.

 As of 2023, the three stores remaining in North America are in Woolrich, Pennsylvania; SoHo, New York City; and Woodbury, New York.
 In Europe, the brand has stores in Germany, Italy, and The Netherlands.

 In November 2023, Woolrich appointed Todd Snyder as the Creative Director of its new Black Label premium collection.

 In January 2025, Woolrich presented its Fall 2025 menswear collection at Milan Fashion Week.

 On October 18, 2025, Target issued a collaboration with Woolrich which almost immediately sold out.
+In December of that year, the company announced it had been acquired by Italian-based company BasicNet.